 It's hard to find a better school than Texas Christian University if you want to study Real Estate.
 Students who graduate from this program report average early career wages of $39,764 and mid-career wages of $86,054.
 Situated in Fort Worth, Texas, this university is best suited for students who thrive in an urban atmosphere.

 This school also has graduate degree programs for students who need to carry on after earning a bachelor's degree.
 91.0% of freshmen return for their 2nd year.
-For more info, check out the college scorecard.
+Want to know a little more about Texas Christian University's campus?
+Go on a virtual tour.

 Any student pursuing a degree in Real Estate has to look into Marquette University.
-Students who graduate from this program report average early career earnings of $45,984 and mid-career earnings of $76,439.
+Marquette University real estate students earn 1.0% more than the standard real estate graduate.
 Milwaukee, Wisconsin is an ideal area for learners who enjoy the active urban lifestyle.